anilzen/QTHub/content/outreach/outreach.md

 ## Interviews in mainstream media
+- [*Canadians Who Innovate: The Trailblazers and Ideas That Are Changing The World,*](https://www.simonandschuster.com/books/Canadians-Who-Innovate/Roseann-OReilly-Runte/9781668023853) by Roseann O'Reilly Runte, [Simon & Schuster](https://www.simonandschuster.com) (May 7, 2024).
+Interviewee: Nicole Yunger Halpern.
 - [If the multiverse theory is real, how soon can I ditch this sucky timeline?](https://www.salon.com/2024/01/30/if-the-multiverse-theory-is-real-how-soon-can-i-ditch-this-sucky-timeline/), by Carlyn Zwarenstein, [*Salon*](https://www.salon.com) (Jan.
 30, 2024).
 Interviewee: Nicole Yunger Halpern.
 - [Simulations of time travel send quantum metrology back to the future](https://physicsworld.com/a/simulations-of-time-travel-send-quantum-metrology-back-to-the-future/), by  Unnati Akhouri, [*Physics World*](https://physicsworld.com) (Jan.
 12, 2024).
 Interviewee: Nicole Yunger Halpern.
 - [Physicists find ultimate limit for how accurate clocks can be](https://www.newscientist.com/article/2405140-physicists-find-ultimate-limit-for-how-accurate-clocks-can-be/), by Alex Wilkins, [New Scientist](https://www.newscientist.com) (Nov.
 28, 2023).
 Interviewee: Nicole Yunger Halpern.